LiteCache: A Query Similarity-Driven, GPU-Centric KVCache Subsystem for Efficient LLM Inference: Put It All Together

-To eliminate the kernel launch overhead caused by CPU-centric synchronization, we design a GPU-centric transmission synchronization mechanism, which blocks the GPU execution instead of the CPU, which ensures that CPU threads can continuously launch GPU kernels.

-We decouple kernel launching from data transmission and synchronization tasks by assigning them to a separate CPU thread.
-And the data synchronization is performed via identifier variables in CPU-GPU shared memory.
-This design prevents CPU-side kernel launching from being stalled by transfer synchronization.
-Specifically, when a transfer is requested, the GPU writes KV data indices to host memory through Unified Virtual Addressing (UVA) and sets the corresponding identifiers in shared memory to trigger the transfer engine.
-Upon completion of the transfer, the transfer engine updates these identifiers to notify the GPU.
-The GPU polls these identifiers and proceeds with subsequent kernels only after confirming that the data transfer has finished.

-\section{Implementation Details}
+\subsection{Implementation Details}

-\sysname is implemented based on FlashInfer~\cite{ye2025flashinfer} and Transformers~\cite{wolf-etal-2020-transformers}, with 3417 lines of CUDA/C++ code and 1555 lines of Python code.
+\sysname is implemented based on FlashInfer~\cite{ye2025flashinfer} and Transformers~\cite{wolf-etal-2020-transformers}, with 3,417 lines of CUDA/C++ code and 1,555 lines of Python code.
 Beyond the aforementioned efficient system design and optimizations, \sysname has also integrated the following additional optimizations to further improve the inference performance:

+\para{Zero-copy transfer engine.} \sysname employs a zero-copy engine for CPU–GPU KV transfer that eliminates redundant CPU-side gathering, maximizes PCIe bandwidth, and reduces transfer latency.
+The engine is built on GDRCopy~\cite{gdrcopy}, which exposes GPU memory through the PCIe BAR~\cite{PCIe-Bar} region and enables direct CPU access via load–store instructions.
+We use a thread pool to transfer KV data at the granularity of a single K/V vector, whose 128 FP16 elements align with the 64-byte PCIe transfer unit.
+To further boost zero-copy transfers, the engine exploits AVX SIMD instructions~\cite{avx} and CPU cache prefetching~\cite{cpu-cache-prefetch} to improve throughput and mitigate random-access stalls.
+Overall, this design substantially accelerates KV data movement across the CPU–GPU boundary.

-\para{Kernel fusion for cache lookup and query label update.} As described in Section~\ref{Sec:design:workflow}, in \sysname's workflow, query label update immediately follows the cache lookup.
-Both of them require to access the incoming query vector and the historical query labels.
-Consequently, we fuse their kernels into a single one to reduce HBM access overhead and alleviate the pressure of the CPU kernel launching.
+\para{Kernel fusion for cache lookup and query label update.} As described in Section~\ref{sec:subsystem:workflow}, in \sysname's workflow, query label update immediately follows the cache lookup.
+Both operations require to access the incoming query vector and the historical query labels.
+To avoid redundant HBM accesses and reduce CPU-side kernel-launch overhead, we fuse these two operations into a single GPU kernel.

-\para{Hybrid attention kernel.} \sysname's \topk attention computation requires accessing data from the Cache Buffer and the Persistent Cache.
-To address this hybrid data layout, we implement an attention kernel based on FlashAttention2~\cite{dao2024flashattention}, which directly accesses data from both buffers, without the need for a separate data gathering operation.
-This implementation effectively reduces the HBM access overhead.
+\para{Hybrid attention kernel.} \sysname's \topk attention computation requires accessing data from both \texttt{Append-only Cache} and \texttt{Replaceable Cache}.
+To accommodate this hybrid data layout, we implement an attention kernel based on FlashAttention2~\cite{dao2024flashattention}, which directly reads data from both buffers, without the need for a separate data gathering operation.
+This design effectively reduces HBM traffic and lowers memory-access overhead.